Alivexem/CreatorPass/README.md

 **4. Limited Global & Cross-Platform Reach**

-Payment and platform restrictions prevent seamless access, limiting opportunities for creators and fans worldwide.
+Payment and platform restrictions prevent seamless access, limiting opportunities for creators and fans worldwide due to regional restrictions from Fiat payment.

 ---